 Treatment Techniques: A treatment process that leads to a reduction in the level of a contaminant sufficient to meet drinking water standards.
-For purposes of this report, treatment techniques are specified for the Surface Water Treatment Rule and Interim Enhanced Surface Water Treatment Rule to reduce or remove contaminants that cannot be feasibly or economically measured in a laboratory and for the Lead and Copper Rule to remove or reduce the corrosivity of the drinking water.
+For purposes of this report, treatment techniques are specified for the Surface Water Treatment Rule and Interim Enhanced Surface Water Treatment Rule to reduce or remove contaminants that cannot be feasibly or economically measured in a laboratory, the Disinfection Byproducts Rule for precursor removal and certified operator requirements, and for the Lead and Copper Rule to remove or reduce the corrosivity of the drinking water.